Back to home

 Account & billing recordsDuration of account + up to 7 years as required by law

-Backups & logsUp to 90 days in rolling encrypted backups
+Encrypted backups & system logsUp to 90 days in rolling encrypted storage

 Following account termination, we may retain aggregated, de-identified, or anonymized data indefinitely for analytics and product improvement purposes, in each case in a manner that cannot reasonably be used to identify any individual.